fadielse/kill-the-bugs/README.md

 # kill-the-cockroach
-a simple multiplayer game with native swift
+a simple local multiplayer game with native swift using 'MultipeerConnectivity'